Fuchai/deltadebug/README.md

 ## Specifications

-We need two folders containing the source code before and after the change.
+We need two directories containing the source code before and after the change, placed in a source root directory.
+All of these files will be modified, so backup for yourself.

 We need a test binary that takes only one argument that is a source code directory and returns 0, 1 or -1.
 The return value 0 indicates that the test succeeds,